Kazim agha Salik

-Kazim agha Salik (Azerbaijan: Kazım ağa Salik; 1781, İkinci Şıxlı, Kazakh sultanate - 1842, İkinci Şıxlı, KGeorgia Governorate, Russian Empire) was an Azerbaijani poet, brother of Mustafa agha Arif and member of Shikhlinskis noble family.
+Kazim agha Salik (Azerbaijan: Kazım ağa Salik; 1781 in İkinci Şıxlı, Kazakh sultanate – 1842 in İkinci Şıxlı, KGeorgia Governorate, Russian Empire) was an Azerbaijani poet, brother of Mustafa agha Arif and member of Shikhlinskis noble family.
 His brother Mustafa agha Arif was the last sultan of Kazakh sultanate.

 Life

 Salik, originally from the Shamkir region, was born in 1781 in the village of İkinci Şıxlı of the Kazakh sultanate, where he received his first training and education.
 Salik's paternal ancestors were called "Shahzade", and his mother came from a noble family of Dilbaz.
 Later, his ancestors moved to Shikhly.
-The poet, who enjoyed deep respect in the environment in which he lived from childhood, spent his youth happy and joyful, did not see any financial difficulties.
+The poet, who enjoyed deep respect in the environment in which he lived from childhood, spent his youth happy and joyful, and did not see any financial difficulties.
 He always looked at life optimistically and encouraged his contemporaries to enjoy the blessings of the world.
 However, the death of his brother Mustafa agha Arif, later his daughter Heyrannisa, and then his close friend and colleague Yahya bey at an advanced age seriously affected Salik's health.
 The poet died in 1842 in his native village.